AitSad/ImtiazGermain/docs/contributing.rst

-Contributing to DeVrouw
+Contributing to ImtiazGermain
 ==============================

-Thank you for your interest in contributing to DeVrouw!
+Thank you for your interest in contributing to ImtiazGermain!
 We welcome contributions from everyone.

 Before you start, please read our `Code of Conduct <https://raw.githubusercontent.com/AitSad/.github/main/CODE_OF_CONDUCT.md>`_ to ensure that you understand our expectations for behavior.

 How to Contribute
 -----------------

-Here are the steps to follow to contribute to DeVrouw:
+Here are the steps to follow to contribute to ImtiazGermain:

-1. Fork the DeVrouw repository on GitHub.
+1. Fork the ImtiazGermain repository on GitHub.
 2. Create a new branch for your contribution.
 3. Make your changes to the code.
 4. Write tests for your changes.